-- Parents of EL students have limited English skills that serve as a barrier for home-school communication as well as the ability to provide academic support for their students in a home setting. - By offering weekly ELD classes, parents can begin the process to acquire English skills to improve their ability to support their child(ren)'s academic endeavors. - The effectiveness of the adult ELD classes will be measured by participation and course completion rates.
+- Parents of EL students have limited English skills that serve as a barrier for home-school communication as well as the ability to provide academic support for their students in a home setting. - By offering weekly ELD classes, parents can begin the process to acquire English skills to improve their ability to support their child(ren)'s academic endeavors.
+For 2023-24, the District will partner with the neighboring two Chowchilla districts to provide weekly ELD classes through the local community college.
+The college offers the program at no cost; the funds indicated to facilitate the program are based on meals and paraprofessional support. - The effectiveness of the adult ELD classes will be measured by participation and course completion rates.